 A380.
 The double-deck A380 is the world's largest commercial aircraft flying today.
 Its cross-section provides flexible and innovative cabin space, allowing passengers to benefit from wider seats, wider aisles and more floor space, tailored to the needs of each airline.
 Carrying 525 passengers in a comfortable three-class configuration and with a range of 8,400 nm / 15,700 km, the A380 offers superior economic performance, lower fuel consumption, less noise and reduced emissions.
 The A380's competitor is the Boeing 747-8.

-In 2013, Airbus received 50 gross orders for the A380 (42 net), and delivered 25 aircraft with one new operator: British Airways.
+In 2014, Airbus received 20 gross orders for the A380 (13 net), and delivered 30 aircraft, including 3 new operators: Asiana Airlines, Qatar Airways and Etihad Airways.

 A380 TECHNICAL FEATURES